MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 ## Step 2: Power BI Trial

 1. You will also need a Power BI Trial to create dashboards showing the information from Customer Insights.
-To get started navigate to [https://aka.ms/trybi](https://aka.ms/trybi)[]([https://aka.ms/trybi](https://signup.microsoft.com/get-started/signup?sku=a403ebcc-fae0-4ca2-8c8c-7a907fd6c235&email=&ru=https%3a%2f%2fapp.powerbi.com%2f%3fpbi_source%3dweb%26redirectedFromSignup%3d1%26noSignUpCheck%3d1&products=a403ebcc-fae0-4ca2-8c8c-7a907fd6c235&brandingId=28b276fb-d2a0-4379-a7c0-57dce33da0f9&ali=1&bac=1&signedinuser=anjenni%40microsoft.com)) in a new tab.
+To get started navigate to `https://aka.ms/trybi` in a new tab.

 2. You will be prompted to use your M365 admin credential.
 Select **Continue** to confirm and follow the same steps from the previous task to add the Power BI trial.

-3. Select **Get started**.
+3. Select **Get Started**.
 It may take a few minutes for Power BI to set up.

 ## Step 3: Dynamics 365 Customer Insights trial